sebnitu/vrembem/packages/modal/README.md

 #### Required Modals

-Required modals can not be closed without an explicit action.
+Required modals are modals that require an explicit action to be closed.
 That means clicking on the background or pressing the escape key to close a required modal is disabled.
 By default, required modals are set by giving a dialog the attribute `role` with a value of `alertdialog`.

 ```html
 <div id="[unique-id]" class="modal">